Back to the Free Library

 Immediate swap

 If it is evening, turn off your overhead lights right now and switch to one lamp.
 If it is morning, move to a window for five minutes before looking at a screen.
-One light change is enough to shift your cortisol curve for the next several hours.
+One light change is enough to shift your day for the next several hours.

 Put it into practice